Favour-111/Favour-111/README.md

 ## Hi there 👋

+My name is omojola obaloluwa, and I'm a trained computer scientist intrested in Mobile App development and Web Development

+- 🔭 I’m currently working on An Ecommerce Website With An Admin panel and secured backend
+- 🌱 I Recently built a banking Application
+- 👯 I’m looking to collaborate on GitHub
+   - send me ideas to omojolaobaloluwa@gmail.com

 <!--
 **Favour-111/Favour-111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.